dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 Review will be facilitated by GitHub Pull requests to amend the Approved API section of this document.

-A separate GitHub Issue will be created for the review of each intrinsic `static class`.
+A separate GitHub Issue will typically created for the review of each intrinsic `static class`.
 This allows design and review team to review separately.
 This allows review complexity to be kept manageable.
 The O(N^2) nature of the review process will be kept to reasonable levels and iterations will be finite.